7 Raptive Alternatives To Website Monetization (2025)

 Monumetric

-Perhaps the RPM rates aren’t as good as Adthrive or similar, but you need to consider if you’re looking for something like RAPTIVE.
+Perhaps the RPM rates aren’t as reasonable as Adthrive or similar, but you need to consider if you’re looking for something like RAPTIVE.
 Typically, they use HEADER BIDDING to increase revenue with multiple ad exchanges.

 A typical monometric ad